registering in austin

 Whether an individual is coming to us from another state, another county in Texas, or from prison, the prospect of starting over in Austin can be overwhelming.
-There is often a lot to do in the way of practical details, from medical appointments to securing a valid ID to sorting out finances and transportation.
+There is often a lot to do in the way of practical details to sort out like finances and transportation.

 One of a resident’s first priorities upon moving into our Aspire Austin home should be to register with local law enforcement.
 The reason for this is simple: failure to register within the time frame set for him will be considered a violation of that parole or probation, and can even lead to new charges, so don’t put it off!
 Typically, sex offenders must make contact with local law enforcement within 7 days of being released, but the safest bet is to make contact as soon as their housing has been established.